Customer Service Resume: The Ultimate Guide with Samples & Templates

 The hook is what gets the attention of the person reading the letter.
 It’s the most important part of your letter because if the hook isn’t catchy, then the rest of your letter might as well not exist.

-As this excellent article explains in detail, the key to writing a catchy hook is making it all about the company.
-Highlight the most important requirement in the job description and use it to frame your hook.
+Identify the most important requirement in the job description and use it to frame your hook.

 ApplePie is one of my favorite companies to work for, not just because of all the cool stuff like the remote working situation, but because of your commitment to giving the best support possible to customers.
 I too am deeply passionate about customer support, especially user education, which is why I built a knowledge base with FAQs for Acme Inc., thus reducing ticket creation by 30% and freeing up the support team to focus on strategy.

-#2 Why You’re Perfect for the Company
+#2 Why you’re perfect for the company

 In my current role at Acme, I have worked on all of our support initiatives, both transactional and strategic.
-Last year, my key initiative was to build the knowledge base to deflect tickets and reduce resolution rate by 30%.
+Last year, my key initiative was to build the knowledge base to deflect tickets and reduce the resolution rate by 30%.
 I also worked with the product team to identify FAQs and build a bot that could handle commonly asked questions.

-#3 Why the Company is Perfect for You
+#3 Why the company is perfect for you

 I know that ApplePie’s plans involve a comprehensive knowledge base, including both written articles and videos.
 This is perfect for me because I would love to leverage and build upon my video creation and execution skills to achieve your goals.

-#4 The Closer
+#4 The closer

 I would love the opportunity to discuss your support initiatives and see how my experience can help ApplePie achieve its goals.